Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Parole Violation Lawyer in Cincinnati, OH

 Supervised release violations can range from minor infractions such as not notifying your parole officer of your intention to change your address to committing another crime.
 The rules and laws relating to parole violations are significantly different from those in a criminal trial and can have serious consequences.
 Accordingly, when arrested on a parole violation, it is important to hire a criminal defense lawyer.

-Types Of Parole Violations
+Types Of Parole Violations in Cincinnati, Ohio

 When you are on parole, you are assigned a parole officer, who is charged with monitoring your activity.
 It is important that you understand all the terms of your supervised release as ignorance will not be a valid excuse.